-Encyclopedia and Methodology. - Encyclopedia presents a survey of the entire field of theological science together with a bibliography for each individual branch of theology. - The course in Methodology deals chiefly with general Methodology.
+Encyclopedia presents a survey of the entire field of theological science together with a bibliography for each individual branch of theology.
+The course in Methodology deals chiefly with general Methodology.
 It aims to provide directives for the manner of procedure in the study of theology.
 It includes also a discussion of the requisites for theological training and the ministry of the Word.
 Finally, it offers a comparison between the nature of theology on the one hand, and the nature of philosophy and the profane sciences on the other hand.
-Two lectures per week for one semester.
+One lecture per week for two semesters.
+Survey course.